Ted Kessinger

 Kessinger was the head coach of the first American football team to play in Sweden, and he was elected to the College Football Hall of Fame in 2010.
-His son is Kent Kessinger, the head coach at Ottawa University.
+His son, Kent Kessinger, was the head coach at Ottawa University from 2004 to 2021.

 Coaching career

 Assistant coaching

-Before becoming a head coach, Kessinger worked as an assistant coach at Augustana College in Sioux Falls, South Dakota and the South Dakota Coyotes in Vermillion.
+Before becoming a head coach, Kessinger worked as an assistant coach at Augustana College—now known as Augustana University—in Sioux Falls, South Dakota and the University of South Dakota in Vermillion.

 Bethany

 Kessinger was the head football coach at Bethany College in Lindsborg, Kansas from 1976 to 2003, where he posted a record of 219–57–1.
 He guided Bethany to the NAIA playoffs ten times and achieved a top 25 ranking 20 times.
 His teams never posted a losing season during his entire coaching tenure.

 In 2000, his team won the American Family Charity Bowl, defeating the Kansas Wesleyan Coyotes by a score of 20–3.

 Kessinger was inducted into the NAIA Hall of Fame in 2003 as well as the Kansas Sports Hall of Fame in 2005.